-2. The disclosure made in accordance with Article 32(3) of Regulation (EU) 2023/1114 shall contain
+2. The disclosure made in accordance with Article 32(3) of Regulation (EU) 2023/1114 shall contain a sufficiently detailed, specific and clear description of:

 (a) the circumstances giving rise or which may give rise to conflicts of interest of the kind referred to in Article 2(1) and Article 3(1), including the role and capacity in which the issuer is acting in relation to the holder of asset-referenced tokens.
 Where the issuer of asset-referenced tokens is also a crypto asset-service provider it shall be set out clearly in the disclosure;